-How to Cover a Concrete Patio With Pavers
+How to Install Pavers Over a Concrete Patio

 IntroductionRenew an old concrete patio with decorative brick or concrete pavers.
 You don't have to remove the concrete.
 Here's how to do it quickly and easily.